Notable People

 Why he matters now

-By April 30, 2026, Kenneth Feinberg mattered because he showed that compensation is never only about accounting.
+In 2026, Kenneth Feinberg mattered because he showed that compensation is never only about accounting.

 It is about legitimacy, process, symbolism, and the public's willingness to believe that someone making impossible decisions is at least trying to do it honestly.
 His name still surfaces whenever a large institution has to answer for harm at scale.